- Carmoola

 Is it cheaper to settle car finance early?

-Keep in mind that if you’re in a PCP agreement, early settling will include the final balloon payment so it’s only worth doing if you want to own the car outright.
+In most cases, settling early can save you money, especially by cutting down on interest.
+But make sure to account for any fees that might apply.
+If you're in a PCP agreement, settling early will also include the final balloon payment—so it’s worth considering only if you want to own the car outright.

 Will voluntary termination affect my credit score?